Azure/aks-baseline-windows/Scenarios/AKS-Secure-Baseline-PrivateCluster/Apps/SimpleGMSAApp/Getting-Started.md

 ```Powershell
 kubectl get ns
 ```

+## Setup GMSA on your AKS cluster

-Follow the steps [here](https://learn.microsoft.com/virtualization/windowscontainers/manage-containers/gmsa-aks-ps-module) to setup GMSA on your cluster.
-These commands will need to be run on your domain controller or on a domain joined virtual machine.
+- Follow the steps [here](https://learn.microsoft.com/virtualization/windowscontainers/manage-containers/gmsa-aks-ps-module) to setup GMSA on your cluster.
+These commands will need to be run on your domain controller or on a domain joined virtual machine (the Windows VM jumpbox from the previous step).
+Follow all instructions on pages, _gMSA on AKS PowerShell Module_ and _Configure gMSA on AKS with PowerShell Module_.
+You may optionally follow the instructions on _Validate gMSA on AKS with PowerShell Module_, but it is not required for setup.
+- For the keyvault used in the setup, use the keyvault deployed as apart of this reference implementation.
+The module will check if a keyvault with that name exists before creating the secret with the GMSA credentials.
+- For the managed identity used in the setup, use the managed identity deployed as apart of this reference implementation.
+The module will check if a managed identity with that name exists before creating a new one.

 ## Setup Group Managed Service Account (GMSA) Integration